ship-armada/crowdfund/OPERATIONS.md

 ---

-### 9.6 Gas too high for single-tx finalization
+### 9.6 Gas too high for finalization

 **Detection:** `eth_estimateGas` for `finalize()` exceeds block gas limit, or `finalize()` tx reverts with out-of-gas.

-**Action:** Switch to phased finalization (§6, Path B).
-This is a planned fallback, not a failure.
+**If the contract was deployed in phased mode:** This is expected. `finalize()` stores allocations without emitting settlement events.
+Proceed to §6, Path B to emit settlement in batches via `emitSettlement()`.

-If `finalize()` was already submitted and ran out of gas, the transaction reverted atomically — no state was written.
+**If the contract was deployed in single-tx mode and `finalize()` reverts with out-of-gas:** The transaction reverted atomically — no state was written.
 Verify `finalized == false` on-chain.

-**How phased mode works:** phased finalization is not a separate contract mode — it is the same `finalize()` function called with the understanding that `emitSettlement()` will be used afterward to emit settlement events in batches.
-The distinction is operational: if single-tx `finalize()` runs out of gas, call `finalize()` again with sufficient gas to complete the allocation computation and storage writes (without worrying about event emission gas).
-If `finalize()` succeeds but emits no `Allocated` events, that signals phased mode is in effect — proceed with `emitSettlement()` batches.
-If the contract was not compiled with phased mode support (i.e. `emitSettlement()` does not exist), redeployment would be required — verify this capability before launch.
+This means the deployed contract cannot finalize with the current participant count.
+Options:
+- If the implementation supports automatic fallback (gas-sensitive branching): retry with phased behavior enabled
+- If the implementation uses a compile-time mode flag: redeployment with phased mode is required

+**Prevention:** Gas testing during development should determine the mode before deployment.
+The implementation test spec (S16: maximum network gas fixture) exists specifically to catch this.

 ---